 Santa Ana Unified School District Provides Dual Language Programs and Options

 Santa Ana Unified School District provides dual language programs and options.
-Rocio Valdez is one of 890 students who graduated from the Santa Ana Unified School District (SAUSD) in 2017 with the skill and ability to read and write one or more languages in addition to English fluently.
+Rocio Valdez is one of 890 students who recently graduated from the Santa Ana Unified School District (SAUSD) with the skill and ability to read and write one or more languages in addition to English fluently.

 To recognize Valdez’s and her peers’ high level of proficiency in these languages, they received the California State Seal of Biliteracy and proudly wore a beautiful medallion that signified their accomplishments during their individual graduation ceremonies.

 The Seal of Biliteracy is an award, a statement of accomplishment, given to students who have studied and attained proficiency in two or more languages by high school graduation.

 Effective January 1, 2012, the State Seal of Biliteracy administered by the California Department of Education is a program that demonstrates the value and embraces the diversity of different cultures.
 California was the first in the United States to institute such a program and has become a model to such states as New York, Connecticut, and Arkansas, which have also instituted similar programs.

 For more on the Seal of Biliteracy, click on the topics on the left.

 To support students in their pathway to become biliterate, the District also provides Dual Language Immersion programs beginning in Kindergarten.

 Offered currently at 8 SAUSD schools, students receive a robust and rigorous program aligned with California State Standards in both English and Spanish.

 The philosophy of SAUSD is to value, promote, and develop biliteracy and biculturalism through its Dual Language Immersion and World Language Programs in Elementary, Intermediate, and High Schools.